CircuitVerse/CircuitVerseDocs/docs/Modify.md

 ## Label and Label Direction

 You can label any circuit element in the property menu.
-You can also chose the position of the label.
+You can also choose the position of the label.
 ![Direction Change](/images/label.png)